AishaAhmad101/psych-403/Assignment2/README.md

 This is my set of answers to the assignment
+Variables exercise
+Yes, varibles show up on the variable editor
+No, there is no problem with two variables having the same character No, changing aX did not change the value of the other variables Yes, changing the variable assignment changed 'A' to 'z'.
+Therefore, python variable assignment can change based on how it's defined
 Operation Exercise:
 1. Python does output the same values for (5/2) and (5.0/2.0)
 2. The modulo operator returns the remainder of the division of 2 numbers.